 Shaad Ali’s Soorma may not be the most eagerly awaited biopic this year — that credit belongs to the Sanjay Dutt biopic Sanju — but the film based on the life of Indian hockey star Sandeep Singh is definitely one to watch.
 Like Sanju, this biopic is no ordinary one, in the sense that the life of both Dutt and Singh wasn’t just your average rags to riches story.

-The film features Punjabi film actor and singer Diljit Dosanjh in a star turn as the young hockey player, and its clear, from the very beginning, that this is the role of a lifetime for Dosanjh.
-Dosnajh plays the athlete with sensibility, making him a brazen mischievous, vulnerable and strong character.
+The film features Punjabi film actor and singer Diljit Dosanjh in a star turn as the young hockey player, and it is clear, from the very beginning, that this is the role of a lifetime for Dosanjh.
+Dosanjh plays the athlete with sensibility, making him a brazen mischievous, vulnerable and strong character.

 Indeed, Dosanjh’s performance is the strong suit of an otherwise average film.
 Soorma handles the life of Sandeep Singh deftly.
 The film details his early interest in hockey and how it dissipated due to an abusive sports teacher before resurging after he falls for a women’s hockey team player Harpeet (Taapse Pannu) who encourages him to return to the turf.